-Utilizing a Managed Service Provider for Your Incident Response Planning Needs
+Utilizing an Incident Response Service Provider for Your Planning Needs

-If you don’t know where to start when developing your incident response plan, consider working with a managed service provider like Secuvant to guide you in the direction that will meet the needs of your business.
-We will help you prioritize which business risks to focus on, as well as outlining global compliance requirements, creating an incident response plan that has deep visibility into all facets of your business.
-With our MDR and incident response services, we can act as an extension of your IT team, preventing, detecting, and responding to threats 24/7.
+Working with a managed service provider like Secuvant, we can help guide you in the direction that will meet the needs of your business.
+Our experts will help you prioritize which business risks to focus on, as well as outline global compliance requirements, which will create an incident response plan that has deep visibility into all facets of your business.
+With our MDR and incident response services, we can act as an extension of your IT team by preventing, detecting, and responding to threats 24/7.

-Secuvant is one of the only IR teams that provides a complete program going forward so it won’t happen again, including 24/7 Managed Detection and Response.
+Secuvant is one of the only IR teams that provides a complete program so a breach won’t happen again, including 24/7 Managed Detection and Response.
 Our skilled team can use cyber investigations and digital forensics to uncover what happened while preserving evidence in the case of legal action.
-Moreover, we coordinate with your Executives, IT team and partners, Legal Counsel, PR firms for media management to create policies, procedures, plans, and guidelines so that you are prepared.
+Moreover, we coordinate with your Executives, IT team and partners, Legal Counsel, and PR firms for media management to create policies, procedures, plans, and guidelines so that you are prepared.